gchq/stroom-docs/content/en/docs/install-guide/single-node-docker/_index.md

 * bash (v4+)
 * jq - [stedolan.github.io/jq/ (external link)](https://stedolan.github.io/jq/) e.g. `sudo yum install jq`
 * curl
+* A non-root user to perform the install as, e.g. `stroomuser`

 {{% note %}}
 `jq` is not a hard requirement but improves the functionality of the health checks.